 A floating lid is a detachable pocket on the top of a backpack that can be used to carry more gear when the pack’s main compartment is full.
-They’re commonly found on winter or climbing backpacks and are very handy when you need to carry extra gear.
+They’re commonly found on winter or climbing backpacks and are very handy when you need to carry bulky gear that won’t fit inside your backpack.

 Floating Lids on Winter Backpacks